 Are you a land governance expert, and do you want to read our latest reports and exchange knowledge?
 Visit the LAND-at-scale page on the Land Portal.

-The LAND-at-scale programme is carried out by the Netherlands Enterprise Agency on behalf of the Ministry of Foreign Affairs.
+The Netherlands Enterprise Agency carries out he LAND-at-scale programme on behalf of the Ministry of Foreign Affairs.
 To find out more about the LAND-at-scale programme, take a look at our programme document and Theory of Change.